amimoto-ami/elasticommerce-search-form/readme.txt

 == Installation ==
-1. Upload `elasticommerce-search-form` to the `/wp-content/plugins/` directory.
+1. Upload `elasticommerce-search-form` to `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Place set Elasticsearch Endpoint on `Settings > Woocommerce Elasticsearch`.
+3. Place set Elasticsearch Endpoint on `Settings > WooCommerce Elasticsearch`.

 == Screenshots ==